mohamedkbx/usePopcorn-React-project/README.md

 - explicity passing a component as a prop

+### Props as API

+- good balance of using props in a component

 ## Getting Started

 To get started with the UsePopcorn project, follow these steps: